Lara Johnson-Wheeler: What was it about theatre that intrigued you or compelled you to join in?

 LJW: Do you think that the Onassis Cultural Centre is opening that dialogue?

 CL: Of course, because they’re not operating to make a box office hit, we have the ability to call certain young people that we think they are the future to give them presence.
 Their role is very important because right now we have no other means for young artists to be prioritised or helped by the state.
 The state doesn’t help young people.

-LJW: Finally, I want to bring us back to the set, where we are currently.
-I want to compare the idea of being on stage to today, being shot by Nick Knight.
-The way you transformation on stage is physical, it happens with props.
-You change your movements.
+LJW: Finally, I want to compare the idea of being on stage to today, being shot by Nick Knight.
+Transformation on stage is physical, it happens with props, you change your movements.
 I want to ask you the difference between that and being styled in the fashion you’re wearing today; Margiela, Gareth Pugh.

 CL: I don’t think there’s a difference, I think that fashion is art.
 When you put on fashion there is someone you have to be.
-There is something you have to go to, there is someone you have to meet.
+There is somewhere you have to go to, there is someone you have to meet.
 There’s a thing with fashion and with art.
-You’re at your apartment and you put on fashion and the minute you walk down and the minute you walk on the pavement that fashion is dead.
+You’re at your apartment and you put on fashion and the minute you walk on the pavement that fashion is dead.
 Same as art.

 LJW: You don’t think that fashion has the ability to translate into the everyday?

-CL: It has, but it has transformed itself into something it never expected itself to be transformed to.
+CL: It has, but it has transformed itself into something it never expected itself to be transformed into.